Sjofartsdirektoratet/docs/content/get-started/_index.md

 Contact Norwegian Digitalisation Agency, servicedesk@digdir.no, to get access to Samarbeidsportalen and Maskinporten.

 ## Step three: Apply for access to the Sdir API scopes
-Send a email to apsinfo@sdir.no and request access to the Sdir API scope.
+Send a email to apsinfo@sdir.no and request access to the Sdir API test scope.

 ## Step four: Create intergrations
-Create intergrations for test and production in the [Samarbeidsportalen](https://minside-samarbeid.difi.no/) to the Sdir API scopes.
+Create intergrations for test in the [Samarbeidsportalen](https://minside-samarbeid.difi.no/) to the Sdir API scopes.
 We use ver 1 for the test enviroment.

 ## Step five: Create a subscription
 Developers who need to consume the published APIs must include a valid subscription key in HTTP requests when they make calls to those APIs.